venul-boyagoda/SYDE-121/README.md

 # SYDE-121
-My assignment submissions for SYDE 121 (Digital Computation)
+This repository contains the work I've done for the C++ programming course SYDE 121 (Digital Computation).